top of page

 Social media can be a fantastic tool for your small business or event, especially for promoting events like open studios and art trails as there is so much going on.
 Novice or an expert, we hope there is something in here for everyone – it's a great idea to work as a community to raise the profile of the trail and each individual artist and maker.

-How to use Facebook our Facebook page is http://www.facebook.com/wilmslowart
+Our Facebook page is http://www.facebook.com/wilmslowart

-How to use Instagram our Instagram is http://www.instagram.com/wilmslowarttrail
+Our Instagram is http://www.instagram.com/wilmslowarttrail

 How to use Hashtags.
 During the art trail and in the lead up to it we will use hashtags - #wilmslowart and #wilmslowmakers are all good ones to use during the event and in the lead up.
 Please use them when you're online.